hahwul/jwt-hack/README.md

 ## Features

 > Note: The Scan and Server commands are introduced in v2.4.0 and are not yet released.
 They are unavailable in current binaries.
 To try them early, build from the main branch.
+>
+> The Server can be secured with `--api-key`, which requires clients to include the `X-API-KEY` header on all requests.

 | Mode    | Description                  | Support                                                      |